 15. The need for a "safety margin" is further illustrated when we think about what vibration standards often really mean.
 Many are based on two standard deviation error limit calculations of damage probability, sometimes with a

-to 300 homes might be found along the path of the construction, we would expect the possibility of damage to between 5 and 15 homes, assuming that all the proper procedures and regulations were followed.
+to 300 homes might be found along the path of the construction, we would expect the possibility of damage to between 5 and 15 homes, assuming that all the proper procedures, regulations and limits were followed.
 Damage to

 that many homes would probably be considered unacceptable from a litigation risk standpoint, if from no other.

 16. "Although the table gives one level for each piece of equipment,